gohugoio/hugo/content/functions/countwords.md

 ---
-title: countrunes and countwords
+title: countwords
-linktitle: countrunes and countwords
+linktitle: countwords
-description: countrunes and countwords both serve as a means to quantify the total the length of your content.
+description: Counts the number of words in a string that has been passed to it.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01